-In 2025, Biggs voted for a bill that is estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
+In 2025, Biggs voted for Trump’s “One Big Beautiful Bill,” which was estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
 More than 342,000 Arizonans could lose their health insurance as a result of Biggs’ vote.

-Biggs called for the repeal of the Affordable Care Act, and pushed for “reforms,” including the elimination of subsidies.
-More than 423,000 Arizonans were enrolled in Affordable Care Act Marketplace health insurance plans.
+Biggs called for the repeal of the Affordable Care Act.
+In 2025, more than 423,000 Arizonans were enrolled in Affordable Care Act Marketplace health insurance plans.
 Biggs called Medicaid expansion “our biggest growing financial danger,” even though Medicaid expansion enabled coverage for more Arizonans.
-By 2034, 193,981 Medicaid recipients in Arizona were expected to lose their coverage due to Biggs’ support for Trump’s tax bill.
+By 2034, 193,981 Medicaid recipients in Arizona were expected to lose their coverage due to Biggs’ support for Trump's tax bill.

 July 2025: Biggs Voted For The Senate FY 2025 Budget Reconciliation Bill, The “One Big Beautiful Bill,” Which Extended $4 Trillion In Expiring Tax Cuts, Added New Tax Breaks, Appropriated $448 Billion In Defense, Border, And Immigration Enforcement Funding, Increased The SALT Deduction To $40,000, And Cut Medicaid And Other Social Programs To Offset The Costs.
 In July 2025, Biggs voted for, according to Congressional Quarterly, the “motion to concur in the Senate amendment to the bill that would permanently extend nearly $4 trillion in expiring individual and business tax cuts, create several new tax breaks and fund border and immigration enforcement and air traffic control upgrades.
 It would cut Medicaid and other safety net programs to partly offset the cost.
 Among other provisions, it would raise the statutory debt ceiling by $5 trillion and appropriate more than $448 billion in mandatory funding for Trump administration priorities and other needs, including $153 billion for defense, $89 billion for immigration enforcement, and $89.5 billion for border control and security.
 It also would increase the state and local tax deduction cap to $40,000 annually for five years for households making up to $500,000 a year until 2030, when it would permanently revert to $10,000.”
 The House passed the bill by a vote of 218 to 214.
 The bill was ultimately signed into law.
 [House Vote 190, 7/3/25; Congressional Quarterly, 7/3/25; Congressional Actions, H.R.
 1]